RWTH-EBC/AixCaliBuHA/examples/docs/e3_verbose_sensitivity_analysis_example.md

 instead of the sensitivity of larger time intervals.
 But these results can not yet be used to automatically selected tuner parameters for a calibration.
 The function for the time dependent sensitivity is similar to the other one.
-So we can also use the simulations of the other function we have saved.
+So we can also use the simulations of booth run functions for each other.
 The main difference is that we only need one calibration class from which the measured target data is not used and the sensitivity is directly calculated for the change of the separate target values and no combined goals.